yebology/survz-summary/README.md

 # Survz : Turn Question into SOL : Create, Share, Reward 🚀
 ## ✨ Overview
-Say hello to Survz, the ultimate Web3 survey platform! 🌟 With just 5 questions, you can quickly create and share surveys, while participants earn SOL for their responses. 💸 Powered by the Solana blockchain, Survz offers a secure, fast, and decentralized way to gather valuable insights. 🚀📊
+Say hello to Survz, the ultimate Web3 survey platform! 🌟 With just 5 questions, you can quickly create and share surveys, while participants earn SOL for their responses. 💸 Powered by Solana network, Survz offers a secure, fast, and decentralized way to gather valuable insights. 🚀📊

 ## 💡 Features
 - 📝 Create Survey